syl20bnr/spacemacs-elpa-mirror/stable-melpa/engine-mode-readme.txt

 results in your default browser.

-The `defengine' macro can also take an optional key combination, prefixed with "C-c /":
+The `defengine' macro can also take an optional key combination, prefixed with "C-x /":

 (defengine duckduckgo
   "https://duckduckgo.com/?q=%s"
   :keybinding "d")

-`C-c / d' is now bound to the new function engine/search-duckduckgo'!
+`C-x / d' is now bound to the new function engine/search-duckduckgo'!
 Nifty.